0sujitsu1/FilterlistsCompilation/README.md

 Particularly I have been targeting the Android operating system and made it a challenge of mine to

 attempt to filter hosts as well as ports globally without being rooted... all at once...
 1 vpn many proxies?
 Parallel Spaces?
+Shizuku?
 Virtual Machines?
 Work Profiles?
 Let's get it done.
 Feel free to contribute your ideas!